hexagontk/hexagon/http_server/README.md

 [http_server_jetty]: /http_server_jetty

+### Project History
+1. Fork of Spark to support Java8
+2. Port to Kotlin (first Hexagon version).
+Still heavily based on Spark
+3. V2, complete rewrite to be more like middlewares, and no before after filters

 ### Context on HTTP processing
 An HTTP server is nothing more than a function that takes a request and returns a response.
 Requests and responses comply with several Web standards.